Former X Factor star Lucy Spraggan reveals she was raped during show’s production

 “In an event of such a distressing nature, welfare and support towards the victim would always be of the utmost priority.”

-Simon Cowell, the creator of The X Factor, called the incident “horrific and heartbreaking”, adding: “When I was given the opportunity to speak to Lucy, I was able to personally tell her how sorry I was about everything she has been through.
+Simon Cowell, the creator of The X Factor, called the incident “horrific and heartbreaking” in a statement to The Guardian, adding: “When I was given the opportunity to speak to Lucy, I was able to personally tell her how sorry I was about everything she has been through.

 “Although we met under tragic circumstances, a genuine friendship and a mutual respect has developed between us.
 Lucy is one of the most authentic, talented and brave people I have ever met.
 I have always supported her wish to tell her story as well as her efforts to bring about positive change.”